Code-Institute-Submissions/globeconnections/README.md

 - The reason behind creating this website is to allow site navigators to choose a package for their next holiday which is best suited to their individual requirements.

-- We understand that every traveller is different from another and will have sveeral different requirements to fulfil throughout their journey to ensure that they have the best holiday possible.
+- We understand that every traveller is different from another and will have several different requirements to fulfil throughout their journey to ensure that they have the best holiday possible.

 - I have created this website using the latest color schemes, keeping it simple yet in line with latest designing trends.